UNC Chapel Hill shooting victim identified as associate professor Zijie Yan

 “But it’s weird when I talked about it with my PI, he said no people spoke to him about that. so it’s nothing but some voyeurism for these people?”

-Mr Qi is expected to appear in court later on Tuesday.
+Mr Qi is expected to appear in court later today.